Schools and departments

 Department of Arabic and Hebraic studies

-Through different specialisations, the Department of Arabic and Hebraic studies permits an in-depth study of Arabic and Hebraic languages, literatures and civilisations, from medieval to contemporary times.
+Through different specialisations, the Department of Arabic and Hebraic studies allows for an in-depth study of Arabic and Hebraic languages, literatures and civilisations, from medieval to contemporary times.
 These courses offer career prospects in teaching, research, translation, and international relations.

 Department of Germanic and Nordic studies